 The entrance to the Laurels is 100 yards off of PA Route 82 on Apple Grove Road, four miles west of Unionville, PA.
-Parking for ten cars is located about ¼ mile from the main gate.
+Parking for 10 cars is located about ¼ mile from the main gate.
 If the parking lot is full when you arrive, please return at another time.
 Horse trailers are not permitted.
 Please avoid parking on neighboring properties and blocking gates or roads.

 To protect its wealth of natural and cultural resources, and to facilitate scientific research and environmental education, the Laurels is managed as a limited-use preserve.
 Visitors use the Laurels at their own risk and can help the Conservancy protect the Laurels by:

-- refraining from cutting, removing or disturbing vegetation,
+- refraining from cutting, removing or disturbing vegetation

-- keeping dogs on leashes,
+- keeping dogs on leashes

-- picking up litter,
+- picking up litter

-- avoiding marked scientific research sites,
+- avoiding marked scientific research sites

-- not taking any motorized vehicles beyond the parking lot,
+- not taking any motorized vehicles beyond the parking lot

-- hunting by permit only, and
+- hunting by permit only

-If you would like to request a group visit, please call 610.388.8340 or send an e-mail to email@example.com.
+If you would like to request a group visit, please call 610.388.8340 or send an e-mail to [email protected].

 Members of the Brandywine Conservancy & Museum of Art may take photographs at the Laurels Preserve for their own personal enjoyment.
 Commercial photography (including Weddings or any photography with a model or models) requires a permit.
 Requests for photography permits should be emailed at least two weeks in advance to [email protected].
 The Brandywine Conservancy reserves the right to grant or deny a permit and to charge a reasonable fee.
 All photographers are subject to posted rules and regulations applicable to all visitors.
 Drone photography is not allowed.